geoadmin/web-mapviewer/README.md

 ## Project structure

 This is a [Vue](https://vuejs.org/) app that is served through `src/main.js`, using [Vuex](https://vuex.vuejs.org/) as a state manager.
 The app is divided into modules (or chunks) that are stored into `src/modules`.
-The goal is for each of these modules to be able to be externalized if needed (they should explicitly state their dependencies in their `index.js`)
+The goal is for each of these modules to be able to be externalized if needed.
+They should explicitly state their dependencies to other modules' component or store element in their `README.md` (dependency to the main store's modules is not required to be stated)

 Each module should have a root component, called `{Name of the module}Module.vue` that loads all needed component into the template.
 It should also have a `README.md` file at the root explaining what this module is about.